brijrajcodisto/cloud-uploads-wp-plugin/readme.txt

 Paying high overage fees or running out of storage or bandwidth with your hosting provider?
 Upgrading to a new plan just for more storage can be expensive.
 Moving your media uploads and other large files to the cloud is more affordable and scales infinitely as your site grows.

-Upload directly to your S3 Uploads cloud storage and manage your files right from the WordPress Media Library.
+Upload directly to your Cloud Uploads cloud storage and manage your files right from the WordPress Media Library.
 Eliminate the need for an FTP file manager and skip confusing Amazon S3, Google Cloud, Azure, or other account setup, API integration, or expensive 3rd-party connect plugins.
 Use the Infinite Uploads plugin to connect all your sites and only pay for your total storage and bandwidth.

-### S3 Uploads - Features
+### Cloud Uploads - Features

 - **Unlimited files** – no limits to the number of files you can add each month
 - **Unlimited sites** - you can connect just one site, hundreds, or thousands...no extra license costs